molily/molily.de/_posts/2023-02-10-update-on-robust-javascript.md

 <blockquote cite="https://hachyderm.io/@hbuchel/109830004886148541" markdown="1">

-I've been wailing on about <abbr title="single page apps">SPA</abbr> frameworks recently (like a lot of us have, probably because we've found more of our people over here) but just to be clear:
+I've been wailing on about <abbr title="single-page apps">SPA</abbr> frameworks recently (like a lot of us have, probably because we've found more of our people over here) but just to be clear:

 The world sucks right now.
 Get a job where you can.
 If React or Vue or Angular or Next or whatever gets you a job, then that is absolutely fantastic.
 If you are new in web dev and it introduces you to a love for the web, that is also fantastic.